kev0960/ModooCode/md/inst/haddpd.md

 In 64-bit mode, use of the REX.R prefix permits this instruction to access additional registers (XMM8-XMM15).

-See Figure3-16 for HADDPD; see Figure3-17 for VHADDPD.
+See Figure 3-16 for HADDPD; see Figure 3-17 for VHADDPD.

 ```embed
 <figure>